isabelacmor/talks/nailing-your-technical-interview.md

-# Nailing your technical interview: everything I learned when failing
+# Nailing Your Technical Interview: Everything I Learned From Failing
 ## Abstract
 Interviews are hard and nerve wracking.
 Technical interviews where you’re expected to whiteboard are even more terrifying.
 Come learn how to nail those interviews from someone who failed 4 separate Microsoft interview loops before finally getting hired!
 If I can do it, so can you!